Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 Rainbow-S2S-StarterKit-NodeJS
 ================================

-Welcome to the Alcatel-Lucent Enterprise Rainbow Software **S2S Starterkit (Rainbow-S2S-StarterKit-NodeJS) for NodeJS and other languages**
+Welcome to the Alcatel-Lucent Enterprise Rainbow Software **S2S Starterkit (Rainbow-S2S-StarterKit-NodeJS) for NodeJS and other languages**.

-The Alcatel-Lucent Enterprise (ALE) Rainbow Software Rainbow-S2S-StarterKit-NodeJS is a nodejs tool provided to help user build server backend applications (bot, agnets) based on **Rainbow S2S API modules**  to interact with Rainbow server system without directly implement the underlaying REST protocol and callback notifications mechanism.
+The Alcatel-Lucent Enterprise (ALE) Rainbow Software Rainbow-S2S-StarterKit-NodeJS is a nodejs tool provided to help user building server backend applications (bot, agents) based on **Rainbow S2S API modules**  to interact with Rainbow server system without directly implementing the underlaying REST protocol and callback notifications mechanism.

 ## Preanble